 As America’s only native wild dog, the Carolina dog looks very similar to an Australian Dingo which is why it is also commonly called an American Dingo.
 While it starts out shy, rare dog breeds like this one instantly warm up to their humans.
 It has pointed ears, a fox-like snout, and a beautiful ginger-colored coat.

 This fierce guard dog originating from Brazil is definitely not for inexperienced handlers.
-Widely known for its aggressive temper, the Fila Brasileiro does make a loyal family dog; however, this dog breed will fiercely protect them if he/she feels threatened by strangers.
+Widely known for its aggressive temper, the Fila Brasileiro does make a loyal family dog; however, rare dog breeds like this one will fiercely protect them if he/she feels threatened by strangers.
 This dog also proves that having a short coat doesn’t mean it won’t shed and requires a good brushing twice a week to remove dead hair.

 The adorable face of a Finnish Spitz might remind you of a Shiba Inu or even a fox.
 A small and agile dog, the Finnish Spitz is intelligent and highly-spirited.
 They have a dense golden-red coat and a bushy tail and many become highly-prized show dogs.
 Effective alert dogs, they love to bark and when they do, it can be high-pitched and piercing at times.